minahilnichols/adt-linked-list/README.md

 # adt-linked-list

-> Linked List

-[Linked List](https://en.wikipedia.org/wiki/Linked_list) is an integer based implementation on C Algorithms for applications.
+[Linked List](https://en.wikipedia.org/wiki/Linked_list) an integer based implementation on C Algorithms for applications.

 > Linked list is a linear collection of data elements, called nodes pointing to the next node by means of pointer.
 Each node is composed of data and a reference to the next node in the sequence.